 Fortunately, inexorable time and tumultuous events spared icon, saving for researchers adherents unconventional style pattern flow widespread iconography after the capture of Constantinople by the Turks (1453 g).

-In the area adjacent to the temple, in 1930 was erected mausoleum where the remains of the Heads of the Orthodox Church of Cyprus and noble laymen executed by the Turks in July 9 1821 year.
-The tragic events that took place in Cyprus, closely associated with the war in Greece for independence from the Turkish yoke.
-And long before that, in 1814 year in Russia, where many Greeks, who did not want to put up with the enslavement of their homeland, was created a secret society "Filiki Etheria."
-Its members launched an extensive preparation for mass protests of the Greek people against the invaders.
-As a result, 1821 year liberation war began, covering both mainland Greece and the Greek islands.
+On the territory adjacent to the temple, in 1930, a mausoleum was built, where the remains of the heads of the Cyprus Orthodox Church and noble laymen executed by the Turks 9 July 1821 are buried.
+The tragic events that took place in Cyprus are closely linked to the war in Greece for independence from the Turkish yoke.
+And long before that, in 1814 year, in the territory of Russia, where many Greeks lived, who did not want to tolerate the enslavement of their homeland, the secret society "Filiki Eteria" was created.
+Its members launched extensive preparations for the mass protests of the Greek people against the invaders.
+As a result, the liberation war began in 1821, covering both mainland Greece and the Greek islands.

-At the same time, Cyprus was also preparation for insurrection among its organizers were senior representatives of the Cyprus Orthodox Church, headed by the Archbishop.
-Vicar Sultan Cyprus, knowledgeable about preparations for an uprising and knew the names of the leaders, decided to get ahead of them; all the organizers and active participants were arrested.
-On his orders, July 9 1821 year was hanged Archbishop Kyprianos, beheaded all three metropolitan and many Orthodox priests and laity.
-Only in connection with the rebels were executed 470 people.
-Turks ransacked the monasteries and confiscated the property of those executed.
-Of those killed were buried in cemeteries and Paleretissy Omologiston Aghion and heads the Church of Cyprus and several eminent citizens (of 17 people) are buried in the church of Panagia Phaneromeni. В 1872-1873 гг. during construction, their remains were placed in a temple in a specially built tomb.
+At the same time, Cyprus was also preparing for an uprising, among its organizers were the highest representatives of the Cyprus Orthodox Church headed by the Archbishop.
+The governor of the Sultan in Cyprus, well aware of the preparation of the insurrection and who knew the names of the leaders, decided to get ahead of them; all organizers and active participants were arrested.
+At his order 9 July 1821, Archbishop Cyprianos was hanged, all three metropolitans were beheaded, and also many Orthodox priests and laity.
+Only for the connection with the rebels was executed 470 people.
+The Turks plundered the monasteries and confiscated the property of the executed.
+Part of the dead was buried in the cemeteries of Paleriotissa and Agion Omologiston, and the heads of the Cyprus Church and several prominent citizens (total 17 people) were buried near the church of Panagia Fanereni.
+In 1872-1873 during the construction work, their remains were placed in the temple in a specially constructed tomb.

 July 9 1930 year anniversary of the uprising, after the Liturgy of the Holy Synod and the church in commemoration of heroes Phaneromeni their remains placed in a sarcophagus, has forever laid to rest in a small burial chamber under the mausoleum.
 At the mausoleum, built of stone brought from Kyrenia, inscribed with the epitaph, composed by Professor University of Athens S.Minardu.